21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 The friendly and curious Delawares are dual-purpose chickens known for their ability to take cold climates.

-They have a white body and breast, with light black barring on the ends of the hackle, wings and tails with red combs, they lay large brown eggs.
+They have a white body and breast, light black barring on the ends of the hackle, wings, and tails with red combs; they lay large brown eggs.

 6. Brahma Chicken (Dual-Purpose)

-A friendly chicken that can be kept outside in the cold without any trouble makes excellent pets.
+A friendly chicken that can be kept outside in the cold without trouble makes excellent pets.

 7. Dominique Chicken (Dual-Purpose)

-Dominiques are one of the best cold climates with black and white stripes or bars.
+Dominiques are among the best cold climates with black and white stripes or bars.
 They’re excellent foragers and make great mothers.
-They lay medium brown eggs and have a friendly personality.
+They lay medium brown eggs and have a friendly personalities.

 8. New Hampshire Reds (Dual-Purpose)

-New Hampshire Reds are a prevalent breed that is excellent as both a meat bird and egg layer.
-They comes in rich chestnut red with red earlobes, they lay large brown eggs.
+New Hampshire Reds are a prevalent breed excellent as a meat bird and egg layer.
+They come in rich chestnut red with red earlobes; they lay large brown eggs.
 They’re very friendly birds with great personalities and make great pets.

 9. Buff Orpington (Dual-Purpose)

-The Buff Orpington is a docile breed that’s known for good mothering skills.
-They’re found in buff color but also available in black, blue, and white color.
-The hen of this breed lay light brown eggs.
+The Buff Orpington is a docile breed known for good mothering skills.
+They’re found in buff color but also in black, blue, and white color.
+The hen of this breed lays light brown eggs.
 They are also excellent meat birds who can take cold climates very well.

 10. Plymouth Rocks (Dual-Purpose)